-Although I have taken a little writing hiatus, the nutritional discourse continues unabated.
-The stories of our communal incarnate experience resonate with frustration, guilt and misunderstandings.
-This is an older piece that I hope offers some response with a bit of healing balm.
+Although I’ve taken a little writing hiatus, the nutritional discourse continues unabated.
+The stories of our communal incarnate experience resonate with frustration, guilt, and misunderstandings.
+This is an older piece that I published previously in three parts.
+I hope offers some response with a bit of healing balm.
 Some of its points have been raised and debated among those in the scientific community rather recently.
-I have published it in three parts previously.
 Here it is mended back together.
-Soon, I will return with some new posts.
-Thanks for waiting.
+It is longer than my other posts but I think it reads best together.

 It is no big secret that the medical and nutritional community has not done a great job in their role as bariatric (the science of obesity) lifeguards.
 I myself do not have a great track record of turning people into mere shadows of their former selves.
 But, I have spent my career as a nutritionist hearing the stories and struggles of the fat people and observing the ways of food and eating that define this turn of the century.
 I am a spy in the house of girth.